varunrao/aws-smart-recycle/machine learning/README.md

 After you follow the notebook through to the end, you have a trained model to distinguish between different types of trash.

+## Using your model with the Smart Recycle Kit

 In the last cell there will be two lines that can be copied into the Lambda function to use the model you have created on the Raspberry Pi.